manifoldfinance/EIPs/EIPS/eip-1.md

 - A **Standards Track EIP** describes any change that affects most or all Ethereum implementations, such as—a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum.
 Standards Track EIPs consist of three parts—a design document, an implementation, and (if warranted) an update to the [formal specification](https://github.com/ethereum/yellowpaper).
 Furthermore, Standards Track EIPs can be broken down into the following categories:
   - **Core**: improvements requiring a consensus fork (e.g. [EIP-5](./eip-5.md), [EIP-101](./eip-101.md)), as well as changes that are not necessarily consensus critical but may be relevant to [“core dev” discussions](https://github.com/ethereum/pm) (for example, [EIP-90], and the miner/node strategy changes 2, 3, and 4 of [EIP-86](./eip-86.md)).
   - **Networking**: includes improvements around [devp2p](https://github.com/ethereum/wiki/wiki/%C3%90%CE%9EVp2p-Wire-Protocol) ([EIP-8](./eip-8.md)) and [Light Ethereum Subprotocol](https://github.com/ethereum/wiki/wiki/Light-client-protocol), as well as proposed improvements to network protocol specifications of [whisper](https://github.com/ethereum/go-ethereum/wiki/Whisper-Overview) and [swarm](https://github.com/ethereum/go-ethereum/pull/2959).
-  - **Interface**: includes improvements around client [API/RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) specifications and standards, and also certain language-level standards like method names ([EIP-6](./eip-6.md)) and [contract ABIs](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI).
+  - **Interface**: includes improvements around client [execution API/RPC](https://github.com/ethereum/execution-apis) specifications and standards, and also certain language-level standards like method names ([EIP-6](./eip-6.md)) and [contract ABIs](https://docs.soliditylang.org/en/develop/abi-spec.html?highlight=abi).
 The label “interface” aligns with the [interfaces repo] and discussion should primarily occur in that repository before an EIP is submitted to the EIPs repository.
   - **ERC**: application-level standards and conventions, including contract standards such as token standards ([EIP-20](./eip-20.md)), name registries ([EIP-137](./eip-137.md)), URI schemes, library/package formats, and wallet formats.

 - A **Meta EIP** describes a process surrounding Ethereum or proposes a change to (or an event in) a process.
 Process EIPs are like Standards Track EIPs but apply to areas other than the Ethereum protocol itself.
 They may propose an implementation, but not to Ethereum's codebase; they often require community consensus; unlike Informational EIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Ethereum development.
 Any meta-EIP is also considered a Process EIP.